Applying for adjudication

 Your application must include evidence that:

-By requesting an interim order that does not meet the above requirements, you are accepting that:
+By requesting an interim order that does not meet the above requirements, you are accepting that the progress of your application may be delayed.

 Those invited must make any submissions within a specified timeframe.
 In some cases, the Commissioner may extend the time limit.

-You (the applicant) can make a written reply to the submissions.
+You (the applicant) will then be invited to access these submissions and make a written reply.
+You must reply within a specified timeframe.
 You are the only person who has a right of reply.

-Your reply must not bring up any new issues.
-If it does, your reply might have to be circulated to the others involved for further submissions.
+Your reply can only relate to the issues raised in the submissions.
+If you bring up new issues in your reply, it might have to be sent to the others involved for further submissions.
 This could delay the dispute.

 What the adjudicator considers